Vaza Jato

 The transcripts of the private chats would indicate that Moro provided insider information to prosecutors, assisting the Federal Prosecutor's Office (MPF) in building cases, as well as directing the prosecution, requesting operations against relatives of witnesses, suggesting modification in the phases of the Lava Jato operation.
 They also showed agility in new operations, strategic advice, providing informal clues, and resource suggestions to the MPF to convict the former Brazilian President Luiz Inácio Lula da Silva on corruption charges.

 The leaks had wide repercussions.
-Sergio Moro, the Lava Jato task force and the MPF, to defend themselves against the accusations, questioned the authenticity and origin of the data.
+Sergio Moro, the Car Wash task force and the MPF, to defend themselves against the accusations, questioned the authenticity and origin of the data.

 Chronology

-On June 9, 2019, The Intercept published three articles showing internal discussions, coordinated by prosecutor Dallagnol, in collaboration with former judge Moro.
+On June 9, 2019, The Intercept Brasil published three articles showing internal discussions, coordinated by prosecutor Dallagnol, in collaboration with former judge Moro.
 The three articles were summarized in two articles into English: Part 1 and Part 2.
-The exchanges were highly controversial, politicized and legally dubious attitudes of the Lava Jato task force.
-The Intercept, in this phase, explains how and why they are publishing private chats about Lava Jato and Sergio Moro.
-The reporters also show that Lava Jato prosecutors secretly plotted to prevent Lula from interviewing before the elections for fear that he would help ‘elect Haddad’ and, additionally, that Dallagnol doubted the evidence against Lula and Petrobras' bribery hours before the denunciation of the triplex.
+The exchanges were highly controversial, politicized and legally dubious attitudes of the Car Wash task force.
+The Intercept, in this phase, explains how and why they are publishing private chats about Car Wash and Sergio Moro.
+The reporters also show that the Car Wash prosecutors secretly plotted to prevent Lula from being interviewed before the elections for fear that he would help ‘elect Haddad’ and, additionally, that Dallagnol doubted the evidence against Lula and Petrobras' bribery hours before the denunciation of the triplex.

 In Part 4, the conversation shows that the judge, not the prosecutors, was in charge of the investigation.
-He suggested that investigators change the order of phases of the Lava Jato, called for agility in new operations, gave strategic advice and informal clues, anticipated a decision he would rectify, criticized and suggested appeals to the Public Prosecutor's Office and scolded Dallagnol.
+He suggested that investigators change the order of phases of the Car Wash, called for agility in new operations, gave strategic advice and informal clues, anticipated a decision he would rectify, criticized and suggested appeals to the Public Prosecutor's Office and scolded Dallagnol.

 Investigative reports surfaced in the midst of a deep political, economic and social crisis that Brazil is going through.
-For years, various sectors of society have denounced deviations, abuses and unconstitutional actions committed by the Lava Jato operation.
+For years, various sectors of society have denounced deviations, abuses and unconstitutional actions committed by the Car Wash operation.
 The following day, conservative newspaper O Globo and other media attacked the veracity of some facts in the article.